 As we saw in our article, Continuum Robots and Tactile Sensors, the medical industry is making great strides with the help of robotics.
 In that post, we introduced the idea of tactile sensors.
 We also presented how machine learning algorithms allow these sensors to gather shape, weight stiffness and friction coefficient data.
 This in turn allows the sensor-equipped robots to respond appropriately to the objects they handle.

-The Problem to be Studied: Soft-Tribology with Thin Membranes
+The Challenge: Soft-Tribology with Thin Membranes

 The Tribology Problem: